Steamboats.com is proud to feature the Steamboats Parenting Workshop. We offer resources to help parents raise happy, addiction-free kids.

 Thank you for your question.
 We were all teenagers once and we may have felt misunderstood.
 I know I did, but not all teenagers are misunderstood.
 The statistics run like this:

-25% of teenagers feel extremely misunderstood and the years between twelve and twenty are a tumultuous time.
-They experience a high level of confusion and may act out self-destructive experiences using family, friends, sex, drugs, depression, suicide attempts, running away from home, joining gangs or hanging with other mixed-up teenagers; joining cults, or getting in trouble with the law.
+25% of teenagers feel extremely misunderstood and the years between thirteen and nineteen are a tumultuous time.
+They experience a high level of confusion and may act out self-destructive experiences using family, friends, sex, drugs, depression, suicide attempts, running away from home, joining gangs, or hanging with other mixed-up teenagers; joining cults, or getting in trouble with the law.

 25% of teenagers experience milder problems.
 They still feel misunderstood, but act it out in less dramatic ways.

-50% of teenagers go through the teen years easily, while experiencing only the typical problems of dating anxiety, acne, sibling rivalry, fighting with parents for their independence - wanting to use the car, wanting a bigger allowance, more freedom, etc.
+50% of teenagers go through the teen years easily, while experiencing only the typical problems of sibling rivalry, interacting with friends, fighting with parents for their independence, etc.

 So when you say "teenagers are misunderstood," you're basically talking only about twenty-five to fifty percent of teenagers.
 So what is the difference between the half who are misunderstood and the half who seem to fit in well and progress with little or no problem?